The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 ./bin/jboss-cli.sh -DpostgresqlUsername="test" -DpostgresqlPassword="test" \

---file=${PATH_TO_QUICKSTART_DIR}/ejb-txn-remote-call/server/scripts/postgresql-datasource.cli \
+--file=${PATH_TO_QUICKSTART_DIR}/server/scripts/postgresql-datasource.cli \

 Configuring EJB remoting on server1

-need to be authenticated.
+EJB remote calls from server1 to either server2 or server3 need to be authenticated.
 To achieve

-this configuration, the script ${PATH_TO_QUICKSTART_DIR}/ejb-txn-remote-call/client/scripts/remoting-configuration.cli
+this configuration, the script ${PATH_TO_QUICKSTART_DIR}/client/scripts/remoting-configuration.cli

-will be executed on server1
+will be executed on server1.

 Note